yarml/HeliumOS/README.md

 * ## build/ (Build system generated)
   * `*` temporary files used by the build system.

-# Build system
-The sources come with a build system written in [make](Check [buildsys/]) to automate all the steps necessary for the build.

-Building HeliumOS is as simple as following 2 steps:
-* Installing dependencies, either by executing `sudo make dep`, or if your distrubution is not supported(that is anything other than Arch & Manjaro), then check [dependencies].
-* Making the boot image with `make bootimg`(This will download the source of and compile binutils, gcc, bootboot and mkbootimg before building the kernel, which can take a good half hour(or even more depending on your system))

-You can then run the boot image from a vm using `make run-qemu`, or install it in your system with `sudo make install`
-(You may want to check [buildsys/70-install.mk] before running this one)

-# Documentation
-Current documentation for HeliumOS can be found in [docs/].

-Below is a list of some key documentations:
-* [Code Style]
-* [Memory management]
-* [Mathematical proof for formulas used in the OS]

 # 3rd Party tools
 While the code for HeliumOS is completely original, transforming this source